awslabs/sensitive-data-protection-on-aws/docs/en/user-guide/data-catalog-create-jdbc.md

 2. Ensure that the inbound rule of the database to be scanned includes a self-reference of its security group.
 See [official documentation](https://docs.aws.amazon.com/glue/latest/dg/setup-vpc-for-glue-access.html) for details.
 3. Prepare Redshift connection credentials (username/password).

 !!!
-Info "How to Obtain Redshift Credentials"
+Info "How to Obtain Database Credentials"
     DBAs or business teams create a read-only user for security audits.
-This user only needs read-only permissions.
+This user only needs read-only permissions: `GRANT SHOW VIEW, SELECT ON *.* TO 'reader'@'%'`

 ## Connect to Amazon Redshift Data Source
 1. From the left menu, select **Connect Data Source**
 2. Choose the **AWS Cloud** tab